Definition

 ECHA Publishes B-Risk Video Tutorials for Bee Risk Assessment Under BPR

-ECHA has released a comprehensive video tutorial series for the B-Risk calculator to standardize bee risk assessments under the Biocidal Products Regulation.
-Biocide manufacturers should adopt these standardized assessment methods to minimize dossier rejection risks and ensure alignment with ECHA’s evolving environmental safety expectations.
+ECHA has released official video tutorials for the B-Risk calculator to standardize bee risk assessments required under the Biocidal Products Regulation.
+Manufacturers should adopt these standardized assessment methods to ensure dossier consistency and mitigate the risk of regulatory delays during product authorization.

 Minnesota Senate Committee Schedules Hearing on SF 3915 Wild-Rice Water Pesticide Protections